msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 In this section, you will see by default the total selling price of the items listed in the Outbound Shipment.

-You can also add a **Service charges** if you wish to add other charges such as `Freight Costs`.
+You can also add **service charges** if you wish to add other charges such as `Freight Costs`.
 <div class="note">
 Service charges must be in your Master List for you to use them.
 </div>

-To add a Service charges to the Invoice Details:
+To add a service charges to the Invoice Details:
-1. Tap on the `Edit Service Charges` button.
-A new window opens.
+1. Tap on the three dots besides `Service charges` to get a new window to appear.
 2. Tap on the `Add charge` button on the new window.
 A new line appears in the list of charges.
 Tap on `Cancel` if you do not wish to add anything
-3. **Name:** Select a service charges in the dropdown list.
+3. **Name:** Select a service charge from the dropdown list.
 You can customise the list of available charges.
 Contact your administrator
 4. **Comment:** You can add a comment to provide further details about the new charge
 5. **Amount:** Enter the amount of the charge
 6. **Tax:** Enter a % of tax for the charge
-7. **Total:** The total field is automatically calculated based on the Amount and the Tax percentage
+7. **Total:** The total field is automatically calculated based on the *amount* and the *tax percentage*
 8. **Delete:** You can tap on the `Delete` icon to delete the charge

 The tax rate (%) for service charges and the item's sell price can also be edited by clicking on the pencil icon.
 A pop-up window will appear for you to enter a value.